dotlang/language/README.md

 ## General rules

-- **Encoding**: Modules are encoded in UTF-8 format.
+- **Comments**: `//` is used to start a comment.
+- **Coding style**:
-- **Indentation**: Indentation must be done using spaces, not tabs.
+  - Indentation must be done using spaces, not tabs.
 Using 4 spaces is advised but not mandatory.
-- **Comments**: `//` is used to start a comment.
-- **Literals**: `123` is integer literal, `'c'` is character literal, `"this is a test"` string literal, `0xffe` hexadecimal number, `0b0101011101` for binary number.
-You can separate digits using undescore: `1_000_000`.
-- **Terminator**: It is advised to put each statement on a separate line.
-If you want to put them on the same line, you should use `&` as a separator.
+  - It is advised to put each statement on a separate line.
-- **Order**: Each module contains 3 sections: imports, types and binding.
-The order of the contents of source code file matters: `import` section must come first, then types and lastly bindings.
-If the order is not met, compiler will give errors.
-- Import section is used to reference other modules that are being used in this module.
-- Type section is used to define data types.
-- Bindings section is used to define function bodies.
-- **Encapsulation**: If name (of a type or binding) starts with underscore, means that it is private to the module.
-If not, it is public and can be used from outside using `import` statement.
-- **Naming**: (Highly advised but not mandatory) `someFunctionName`, `my_binding_name`, `func_arg_name`, `SomeDataType`, `my_package_dir`, `my_modue_file`.
-If these are not met, compiler will give warnings.
-Primitive data types and basic types defined in core (`bool`, `string` and `nothing`) are the only exceptions to naming rules.
+  - Order of module definitions: `import`s then `type`s then `let`s.
+  - Naming: `someFunctionName`, `my_binding_name`, `func_arg_name`, `SomeDataType`, `my_package_dir`, `my_modue_file`.
-- **Spacing**: There must be a single space between `import`, `let` and `type` keywords with their argument that comes after them.
+  - There must be a single space between language keywords with their argument that comes after them.
+  - Braces should appear on their own line except when the whole lambda is one-line.

 # import keyword